Jherson Vergara: Return to Olbia

 He returned to Olbia on 9 June 2020 until the end of the 2019–20 season.
 The regular Serie C season was never resumed due to COVID-19 pandemic in Italy, Vergara remained on the bench in two relegation play-off games that Olbia played, and he left the club once again.

 Vibonese

 On 10 March 2021, he joined Serie C club Vibonese.
 On 27 January 2022, his contract with Vibonese was terminated by mutual consent.

 International career

 Youth

 Vergara was called up to represent the U20 side for Colombia during the 2013 South American Youth Championship.
-He scored a goal in the tournament against Paraguayin the last match of the second stage.
+He scored a goal in the tournament against Paraguay in the last match of the second stage.
 Eventually, he won the championship with Colombia and received attention from many European clubs.
 Most noticeably, Italian giants A.C.
 Milan.

 Vergara took part in the Colombian squad that finished runner-up in the 2013 Toulon Tournament.
 He scored two goals, both being equalizers against the United States and France.
 Colombia would end up winning both games.